Kendall County Special Needs Planning Estate Planning Attorney

 SPECIAL NEEDS ESTATE PLANNING 101

 Planning for families with a special needs child or adult is a difficult but necessary task.
 Often, government and public assistance is crucial for disabled children and adults.
-Sean Robertson and Robertson Legal Group, LLC concentrate in Special Needs Estate Planning and Asset Protection.
-Sean Robertson is Principal Attorney of Robertson Legal Group, LLC, which concentrates in estate planning, special needs estate planning, asset protection, and guardianship planning for disabled adults and family members.
+Robertson Legal Group, LLC concentrate in Special Needs Estate Planning and Asset Protection.
+We are Principal Attorney of Robertson Legal Group, LLC, which concentrates in estate planning, special needs estate planning, asset protection, and guardianship planning for disabled adults and family members.
 Recently, we had a family death and an inheritance to a disabled adult has become a big issue.
 For this article, we will call her “Jackie”.

 Jackie received an inheritance through an individual retirement account (or otherwise known as an “IRA”) from her sister.
 The attorney is an older attorney that assist with estate planning documents infrequently and the concept of a “Special Needs Trust” or estate planning for a disabled adult was a foreign concept.
 We are still waiting to see whether Jackie will be ineligible for government benefits until she spends down her new assets that she received in her personal name or her trust’s name.
 One of the problems is Medicaid or the Social Security may consider the Trust’s assets as an available asset and Jackie may be ineligible for government benefits.